PJM Glossary

 Power Transfer Distribution Factor

-A measure of the responsiveness or change in electric loading on system facilities due to a change in electric power transfer from one area to another.
-Power transfer distribution factor is expressed in percent (up to 100 percent) of the change in power transfer in the pre-contingency configuration of a system under study.
+A measure of the responsiveness or change in electric loading on system facilities due to a change in electric power transfer from one area to another, expressed in percent (up to 100 percent) of the change in power transfer in the pre-contingency configuration of a system under study.

 Price Node (Pnodes)